vineet140502/Sherlock-Consultancy---MyGate/README.md

 # SherlockConsultancy - MyGate
-Complete marketing solution for MyGate after analysing thier products and users.
+Complete marketing solution for MyGate after analyzing their products and users.

-Secured 1st place in *Do it like Tesla*, the consulting competition of CNA club of IIT Guwahati, out of the 52 participating teams divided among 7 different startups.
-The competition was divided in 3 stages as follows:
+Secured 1st place in *Do it like Tesla*, a 3-week long consulting competition of CNA club of IIT Guwahati, out of the 52 participating teams divided among 7 different startups.
+The competition was divided in 3 stages, as follows:

-Task 1: Preliminary research about the startup, its product and area of operation.
+Task 1: Preliminary research about the startup, its product, and the area of operation.

 Task 2: Finding the target audience and developing user personas.